khw413n9/neo-img/README.md

 ```

 ## Usage 💼
 - Images will automatically preview when opening supported files
-- Use `:NeoImgShow` to manually display the current file
+- Use `:NeoImg DisplayImage` to manually display the current file
+- you can also call `require("neo-img.utils").display_image(filepath, win)` to display the image in the given window

 ## Configuration ⚙️
+> document type files currently rely on `libreoffice` to convert them into image
+> see [ttyimg](https://github.com/Skardyy/ttyimg) for more info on supported files and why
 ```lua
 require('neo-img').setup({
   supported_extensions = {